stoplightio/spectral/packages/ruleset-migrator/README.md

 #### YAML/JSON extending JS rulesets

-It's not disallowed to for a YAML/JSON ruleset to extend another ruleset expressed in JS, albeit one has to notice that the formats have to matched.
+It's not disallowed for a YAML/JSON ruleset to extend another ruleset expressed in JS, albeit one has to notice that the formats have to be matched.
 In other words if you select "commonjs" as your target format, your extended rulesets have to follow, otherwise Node.js or any other tool you use in between may refuse to load the resulting code.
 If that happens to be the limitation for you, try your luck with [esm](https://www.npmjs.com/package/esm), [Babel](https://babeljs.io/) or a bundler such as [rollup.js](https://rollupjs.org/).